IBM/Kubernetes-container-service-GitLab-sample/README.md

 GitLab represents a typical multi-tier app and each component will have their own container(s).
 The microservice containers will be for the web tier, the state/job database with Redis and PostgreSQL as the database.

-The user interacts with GitLab via the web interface or by pushing code to a Git repo.
-The GitLab container runs the main Ruby on Rails application behind NGINX and gitlab-workhorse, which is a reverse proxy for large HTTP requests like file downloads and Git push/pull.
-When serving repositories over HTTP/HTTPS, GitLab utilizes the GitLab API to resolve authorization and access as well as serving Git objects.

 ![Flow](images/gitlab_container_2.png)

 1. The user interacts with GitLab via the web interface or by pushing code to a GitHub repository.
 The GitLab container runs the main Ruby on Rails application behind NGINX and gitlab-workhorse, which is a reverse proxy for large HTTP requests like file downloads and Git push/pull.
 While serving repositories over HTTP/HTTPS, GitLab utilizes the GitLab API to resolve authorization and access and serves Git objects.